-In addition, interns establish liaison relationships with a community center to collaborate and work with throughout the year to meet the needs of a specific student population.
+In addition, interns establish liaison relationships with a community center or other campus partner to collaborate and work with throughout the year to meet the needs of a specific student population.
 A social justice project is developed that may include outreach programming, consultation, drop-in hours, or other collaboration.
 Interns present outcomes of their social justice and inclusion outreach project at a staff meeting.

 Some of the community centers we collaborate with include:

 We always support establishing new liaison relationships through the seminar.